The Irritable Vegan

 As an Amazon Associate, I earn from qualifying purchases.

-We use affiliate links for brands and services that we know, like and trust.
+We use affiliate links for brands and services we know, like and trust.
 Qualifying purchases through these links will generate a financial commission for The Irritable Vegan.
-The price you pay remains the same and your statutory rights are unaffected.
+The price you pay remains the same, and your statutory rights are unaffected.
 We thank you for supporting our hard work in this small but effective way.
-Your contribution helps to keep the bulk of our content forever free for those that need it.
+Your contribution helps to keep the bulk of our content forever free for those who need it.

 Please be aware that these resources are for your information only.
 They do not replace the experience of a qualified dietitian.
 The Irritable Vegan is not a medical professional.
-As a fellow IBS sufferer, she presents biased opinions based on her personal experiences.
+As a fellow IBS sufferer, she presents biased opinions based on her experiences.
 We aim to simplify freely available research and information as a starting point for your unique journey.
-You're advised to seek a clinical diagnosis of IBS and consult your healthcare team for personalised advice specific to your condition.
-Please do this before making any changes to your diet, lifestyle or medication.
+You should seek a clinical diagnosis of IBS and consult your healthcare team for personalised advice specific to your condition.
+Please do this before changing your diet, lifestyle or medication.
 The low FODMAP diet is not intended for weight loss or calorie restriction.
 It is a clinically approved diet for the treatment of IBS in medically diagnosed sufferers, where other first-line treatments have proved ineffective.
 You are not advised to undertake a low FODMAP diet without direct supervision from a FODMAP-trained dietitian.
 The restrictive phase of the low FODMAP diet should generally only be followed for a maximum of 6 weeks.
 Your personal timeframe for completing the diet will need to be tailored to meet your medical and nutritional needs.
-This should be assessed and monitored by a FODMAP-trained dietitian to avoid the risk of nutritional deficiencies and disordered eating.
+A FODMAP-trained dietitian should assess and monitor this to avoid the risk of nutritional deficiencies and disordered eating.
 The Irritable Vegan accepts no liabilities for any loss or damage resulting from the use of this website or information contained herein.
-All access to and use of this website and its information is at the risk of the user.
+Access to and use of this website and its information is at the risk of the user.